 The Board of Directors has an active role, as a whole and also at the committee level, in overseeing management of the Company's risks.
 The Board of Directors regularly reviews information regarding the Company's financial position and operations, as well as the risks associated with each.
 While the Board of Directors is ultimately responsible for risk oversight at the Company, our Board committees assist the Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
 The Audit Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements.
 The Compensation Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-The Nominating and Corporate Governance Committee assists the Board of Directors, succession planning for our directors and executive officers, and corporate governance.
-Our Health, Safety and Environment Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the Company's numbership and structure of the Board of Directors in fulfilling its oversight responsibilities with respect to the management of Directors in fulfilling its oversight responsibilities and executive officers, and corporate governance.
-Our Health, Safety and Environment Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the Company's numbership and structure of the Board of Directors in fulfilling its oversight responsibilities with respect to the Company's health, safety and environment Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the Company's health, safety and environment policies, programs and practices.
+The Nominating and Corporate Governance Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to risks associated with the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
+The Nominating and Corporate Governance Committee assists the Board of Directors in fulfilling its oversight responsibilities with respect to the management of risks arising for our directors and executive officers, and corporate governance.
+Our Health, Safety and Environment Committee assists the Board of Directors in fulfilling its oversight responsibilities and environment policies, programs and practices.